mejk/SciComp/_build/html/_sources/class/moldy/particle_simulations_intro.md

 The MC method does *not* solve any equations of motion, instead it is a *stochastic optimization* method using an energy function: No time integration is involved but one uses random numbers for optimizing selected properties.
 In the case molecular systems, one typically optimizes (minimizes) the potential energy.
 This also means that, in its basic form, MC cannot measure any dynamical properties (there are variants like the kinetic Monte Carlo but even that doesn't have time integration).
 Instead, MC uses [*ensemble averaging*](https://en.wikipedia.org/wiki/Ensemble_average_(statistical_mechanics)) to compute the system's properties.

 The basic idea of MC simulation is that it uses [*pseudo-random numbers*](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) to overcome local energy barriers to reach the minimum energy state.
-Random numbers are used to give the system a small probability to move in the direction that is energetically unfavorable.
+Random numbers are used to give the system a small probability to move in the direction that is energetically unfavourable.
 That is, in a crude sense the system 'gambles' to find the global minimum state; the name Monte Carlo comes from the [Monte Carlo Casino](https://en.wikipedia.org/wiki/Monte_Carlo_Casino) in the city of [Monaco](https://en.wikipedia.org/wiki/Monaco) in Southern France.
 In terms of an atomistic system, only the positions of the atoms are used and there are no velocities.
 Since the particles have mutual interactions described by a potential energy, minimization of potential energy yields the equilibrium configuration of the system.
 The part that sometimes causes confusion is that in MC, term *Monte Carlo steps* is used.
 The term indicates the number of so-called *Monte Carlo sweeps* and it is sometimes falsely equated to the *time steps* in MD simulations.
 In MD, there is a real time step (typically in terms of femtoseconds) but the MC step does not correspond to any physical time.